digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/security.rst

 - Key specification: `SYMMETRIC_DEFAULT <https://docs.aws.amazon.com/kms/latest/developerguide/asymmetric-key-specs.html>`_
 - Key usage: `ENCRYPT_DECRYPT <https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#symmetric-cmks>`_

+Similarly, for GCP KMS we can use:

+- Key name: `test-key`
+- Key RN (Resource Name): `projects/gcp-kms-testing/locations/us-east1/keyRings/canton-test-keys/cryptoKeys/test-key/cryptoKeyVersions/1`

+And your key needs to be configured with the following settings:

+- Key algorithm: `GOOGLE_SYMMETRIC_ENCRYPTION <https://cloud.google.com/kms/docs/algorithms>`_
+- Key purpose: `ENCRYPT_DECRYPT`

-If no ``wrapper-key-id`` is specified Canton creates a symmetric key in the KMS.
+If no ``wrapper-key-id`` is specified, Canton creates a symmetric key in the KMS.
 After subsequent restarts the operator does not need to specify the identifier for the newly created key; Canton stores the generated wrapper key id in the database.

-An example with a pre-defined KMS key is shown below:
+An example with a pre-defined AWS KMS key is shown below:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/resources/encrypted-store-enabled-tagged.conf
    :language: none